0xflux/Wyrm/Milestones.md

 5) [ ] Remove nginx.conf from git tracking
 6) [ ] Readme needs updating with new build instructions from scratch, including the nginx stuff and new user stuff
 7) [ ] Fix C2 logging
+8) [ ] Investigate if the sleep time is being applied when smushed into other commands?
+Needs a debug build of the implant

 ### 0.5